GGranja12/Final-Project/README.md

 ##### *Predictive Pricing Tool* 🤖🚗

 After saving my ML model, I developed an auxiliary Python script (app.py) to showcase a web application supported by Streamlit interface and components.
-In this app the user is able to provide inputs like car brand an model, transmission and fuel type, registration year and mileage (kms) and get a predictive price that will support their buying decisions.
+In this app the users are able to provide inputs (car brand and model, transmission and fuel type, registration year and mileage (kms)) and get a predictive price that will support their buying decisions.

-In this repo you will find all the necessary files to set up and run the project yourself
+In this repo you will find all the necessary files to set up and run the project yourself:
   - Start by installing the environment dependencies in your own virtual environment using *pip install -r requirements.txt*;
   - Run the jupyter notebook so that you can save the ML model in a .pkl format;
   - With your chosen environment activated run the following command in your terminal *streamlit run app.py*;